Jacob Adler: Ukraine, Moldova, Belarus, Poland, Lithuania, Latvia, Russia

 Unsatisfied with the low pay, in Kremenchuk Adler led an unsuccessful actors' strike.
 A series of intrigues almost led to a breakup with Sonya, but ultimately led both back into Rosenberg's troupe and led to their marriage in Poltava.
 When this particular troupe broke up, the Adlers were among the few players to remain with Rosenberg to form a new one that included the actress who later became famous under the name of Keni Liptzin.
-In Chernigov, Adler turned down the opportunity to act in a Russian-language production of Boris Gudonov.
+In Chernihiv, Adler turned down the opportunity to act in a Russian-language production of Boris Gudonov.
 Around this time Goldfaden appeared again and, after using an elaborate intrigue to demonstrate to the Adlers that Rosenberg had no loyalty to them, recruited them to his own troupe, which at the time appeared to be headed for a triumphant entry into Saint Petersburg.

 All that changed with the assassination of Tsar Alexander II.
 The mourning for the tsar meant there would be no performances in the capital; in addition the political climate of Russia turned sharply against the Jews.
-Goldfaden's troupe soldiered on for a time—to Minsk, to Bobruisk where they played mainly to Russian soldiers, and to Vitebsk, where he and Sonya ended up having to sue Goldfaden for their pay, and left to rejoin Rosenberg, who was playing in a tent theater in Nezhin.
-However, matters there proved even worse: Nezhin soon fell prey to a pogrom.
+Goldfaden's troupe soldiered on for a time—to Minsk (Belarus), to Bobruisk where they played mainly to Russian soldiers, and to Vitebsk, where he and Sonya ended up having to sue Goldfaden for their pay, and left to rejoin Rosenberg, who was playing in a tent theater in Nizhyn.
+However, matters there proved even worse: Nizhyn soon fell prey to a pogrom.
 The troupe managed to avoid bodily harm, partly by convincing the rioters that they were a French theater troupe and partly by making judicious use of the money the Adlers had won in court from Goldfaden.

 In Łódź, Adler triumphantly played the title role in Karl Gutzkow's Uriel Acosta, the first of a series of roles through which he developed a persona he would later call "the Grand Jew".
 After Łódź, they landed in Zhytomyr, under an incompetent investor/director named Hartenstein.
 They thought they had found "a quiet corner" of the Russian Empire in which "to make a bit of a livelihood", but in fact Hartenstein was simply running through his money.